 - 1 mug self raising flour

-- 1/2 tsp ground mixed spice or ground cinnamon , optional
+- 1/2 teaspoon ground mixed spice, ground ginger or ground cinnamon , optional

 Instructions

-- Pour the sugar, dried fruit, milk and bran flakes into a large mixing bowl and stir well.
+- Measure the sugar, dried fruit, milk and bran flakes into a large mixing bowl and stir well.
 Cover the bowl and leave for one hour.

 This looks lovely, however I’m not a fan of bran!
 Would oats be worth a try instead?